Covid-19 in NZ - Friday’s numbers charted

 The following charts are based on numbers shared at the daily press conference.
 These may vary from the full day's numbers released in the Ministry of Health's spreadsheet of case details.
 This spreadsheet is based on information gathered from Episerv.
 The date reported for each case in the spreadsheet is not always the same date a positive test result is recorded.

 Active cases are people who currently have the virus.
-The number is lower than the total cases as people who have recovered, or died are not included in the total.
+The number is lower than the total cases as people who have died, or recovered are not counted as active cases.
+The number of active cases is important as it's an indication of the load on the health system.

 The number of staffed ICU beds in the country is 153.
 There are additional beds which could be used for ICU patients if needed in wards and other areas.
 The number of potential beds in an emergency situation across DHBs and private hospitals is estimated at 585.